stratus-ss/k8s-labs/k8s_keycloak/readme.md

 kubectl create configmap keycloak-configmap --from-file=poststart.sh --from-file=myclient.exported.json
 ```

 While we have, so far, been creating individual YAML files for each object we have been creating, you can combine them into one file.
-The below file defintes a `service` and a `deployment` in the same file.
+The below file defines a `service` and a `deployment` in the same file.
 The deployment section has a lifecycle hook to create users the first time container is created:

 ```
 cat << EOL > keycloak.yaml